rastislavcore/gitprofile/README.md

 };
 ```

-Besides tracking visitors, it will track `click events` on projects and blog posts, and send them to Google Analytics.
+Besides tracking visitors, it will track click events on projects and blog posts and send them to Google Analytics.

 ### SEO